Owl (film): Plot

 Next, the women kill the boss of the dam construction site who was looking for missing workers.
 They make a plan to travel the world once they have saved 1.5 million yen.
-Mizuguchi surprisingly returns, saying that his attempt to commit suicide failed.
-He realised that his plan was sinful, and that he wants to marry the daughter.
+Mizuguchi surprisingly returns, saying that after he survived his attempt at suicide, he realised that his plan was a sin, and that he wants to marry the daughter.
 The inspector also shows up, and the women hide Mizuguchi.
 When a stranger appears at the door, they hide the inspector in another room.
 The stranger turns out to be Koji, the mother's nephew.
-Koji confesses that he avenged the death of his mother after she had been mistreated by her employers, and was himself badly hurt by a servant's gun.
+Koji confesses that he avenged the death of his mother after she had been mistreated by her employers and was himself badly hurt by a servant's gun.
 The three men confront each other, and all three end up dead.
 After disposing of the bodies, the women drink beer and sing the anthem of their village.

 One year later, a group of men, including policemen, the local mayor and the chief of the dam-building company, enter the deserted house, which is about to be demolished like the other abandoned buildings.
 They recount the recent discovery of 9 corpses, several of which had traces of a poisonous liquid in them, but do not draw links to the disappeared mother and daughter, considering them incapable of such a crime.